 Yes, my first self produced project, I spent a year in Edmonton learning music production.
 I’m excited to see how people accept it and if it can earn me the distinction of ‘producer’ to my name.
-More than any other album I’ve released this is surely the most important project for me for that reason.

 5. Just for fun.
 Since you travelled a lot while touring, can you tell us about a memorable moment?